Tomaras of Gwalior: Ram Shah (1526-1576)

-Shalivahan's descendants
+Salivahan's descendants

 A 1631 (1688 VS) Sanskrit inscription found at the Rohtas Fort (in present-day Bihar) mentions Viramitra, a Tomara prince of Gopachala (modern Gwalior).
 The inscription provides a genealogy of the Tomaras, according to which Shalivahan had two sons: Shyam Shah (also Syam Shah or Syama-sahi) and Viramitra (also called Vira-mitrasena, Mitrasena or Mitra Singh).

 While other sources also mention a third son named Rao Dharmagat.

 The inscription claims that Viramitra captured the fort from "Sera Shanam", and boasts that this unprecedented conquest astounded the emperor of Delhi.
 Archaeologist Hamid Kuraishi, who identified "Sera Shanam" as Sher Shah Suri, doubted the authenticity of this inscription.
 However, Devendrakumar Rajaram Patil theorized that this "Sera Shanam" was a local officer called Sher Khan, and Viramitra may have captured this fort as a subordinate of the Mughal emperor Shah Jahan.
 In any case, Viramitra did not hold this fort for long: another inscription suggests that the fort was under the command of Ikhlas Khan six years later.

 According to the Gwalior State Gazetteer, both Shyam Shah and Viramitra served in Akbar's armies.
 Viramitra's fate is unknown, but the descendants of Shyam Shah were zamindars.
 Shyam Shah's son Sangram Shah assumed the nominal title of Raja of Gwalior around 1670.
 Sangram's grandsons Bijai Singh and Hari Singh took refuge in Udaipur.
 Bijay Singh died childless, but Hari Singh's descendants continued to live in Udaipur.